cap-js/docs/java/outbox.md

 [Learn more about CQL statement inspection.](./working-with-cql/query-introspection#cqnanalyzer){.learn-more}

 ::: tip Use paging logic
-Avoid to read all entries of the `cds.outbox.Messages` or `OutboxDeadLetterQueueService.DeadOutboxMessages` table at once, as the size of an entry is unpredictable and depends on the size of the payload.
-Prefer paging logic instead.
+Avoid to read all outbox entries at once as a single entry can have significant size reflecting the request's payload.
+Prefer `READ`-queries with paging instead.
 :::

 ## Observability using Open Telemetry